Rod Foster

-Roderick Allen Foster (born October 10, 1960) is a retired American professional basketball player (6'1", 160 lb) who played for the Phoenix Suns of the NBA.
-He was drafted out of UCLA in 1983 in the second round of the NBA Draft (28th pick overall).
+Roderick Allen Foster (born October 10, 1960) is an American former professional basketball player (6'1", 160 lb) who played for the Phoenix Suns of the National Basketball Association (NBA).
+He was drafted out of UCLA in the second round of the 1983 NBA draft (28th pick overall).

 Career

-As a senior at St Thomas Aquinas in New Britain, Connecticut, "Rocket" Rod Foster averaged 30.2 points per game, and led his team to the State Championship.
+As a senior at St Thomas Aquinas High School in New Britain, Connecticut, "Rocket" Rod Foster averaged 30.2 points per game, and led his team to the State Championship.
 He was named an Adidas All-American and second team Parade All-American.

 A prized recruit, Foster chose to attend UCLA, recruited to the school by coach Larry Brown.

 As a freshman at UCLA, Foster helped lead the Bruins to the 1980 NCAA Division I Basketball Tournament Finals in 1980, where they lost to the Louisville Cardinals, playing under coach Larry Brown.
 Foster led UCLA with 16 points in the 59–54 loss, adding 6 steals and 5 assists.
 In the second round of the 1980 NCAA tournament, #8 seed UCLA upset the #1 overall seed DePaul Blue Demons, led by Foster's 18 points in a 77–71 victory.
 Foster then had 19 points in the next NCAA tournament game, a 72–68 win over the Ohio State Buckeyes.
 Overall, as a freshman, Foster averaged 11.5 points, 1.9 rebounds and 3.2 assists.

 In December 1981, the NCAA put the UCLA basketball program on a two–year probation for violations.

-Graduating from UCLA, Foster averaged 12.1 points and 2.1 assists per game, shooting 52.0% from the floor and 88.0% from the line in his 113 game UCLA career.
+Graduating from UCLA, Foster averaged 12.1 points and 2.1 assists per game, shooting 52.0% from the floor and 88.0% from the line in his 113-game UCLA career.

 Foster is listed as one of the best free throw shooters in NCAA history, making 95 of 100 free throw attempts or 95.0% completion in his 1982 season.